 - Student discusses possibility of credit by exam with professor.
 If the professor agrees, then student proceeds.

-- Student completes all three copies of the Application for Admission to Credit by Examination.
+- Student completes the Application for Admission to Credit by Examination

-- Student takes all three copies to the department offering the class and obtains signatures of the Chair of the department offering the class and the Dean of the School in which the department resides.
+- Student takes a copyto the department offering the class and obtains signatures of the Chair of the department offering the class and the Dean of the School in which the department resides.

-- Student takes all three copies of the Application to Student Administrative Service Center (2ndFloor Computer and Administration Center) and pays the appropriate fee.
+- Student takes their signed copy of the Application to the Center for Student Success and pays the appropriate fee.

 Transfer credit from other colleges is evaluated initially by the Undergraduate Admissions Office.
 Even though transfer credit has been accepted by the Admissions Office, students must check with their college evaluators to determine how the credit will apply towards their degree program.